whussain2/R-for-Plant-Breeding/GWAS_in_R/README.md

 - Save and unzip the downloaded repository in local drive.
 - Set **GWAS_in_R** as your working directory in R
 - Open the ***.Rmd*** file in R Studio and make sure to change the working directory based on users defined path to the repository.
+- For opening HTML files, just open them in any browser.

 - Also users must install and upload the following R packages before running the pipeline: